 The Changing Nature of Work

-Now with Coronavirus concerns and social distancing measures in place, we’re gonna find out which normal meetings really should be a quick email after all.
+Now with health concerns and social distancing measures in place, we’re gonna find out which normal meetings really should be a quick email after all.
 There is potential for information workers to get much more efficient.
 In an incredibly short period of time, companies moved from work as a place like “thou shalt work in the office only” to work as something you do and “go home, don’t even think of coming into the office!”.
 Not all companies were prepared for the rapid need to move to remote work.
 However, they should plan to see more of it.

 In a recent survey of American office workers commissioned by Zapier, 95 percent of respondents said they wanted to work off-site — and 74 percent would gladly switch jobs to do that!